akka/akka/akka-docs-new/src/main/paradox/guide/modules.md

 * How do I introspect domain events that has lead an entity to its current state?
 * How do I leverage [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) in my application to support long-running processes while the project continues to evolve.

+### Distributed Data

+In situations where eventual consistency is acceptable it is possible to share data between nodes in an Akka Cluster and accept both reads and writes even in the face of cluster partitions.
+This can be achieved using Conflict Free Replicated Data Types (CRDTs), where writes on different nodes can happen concurrently and are merged in a predictable way afterwards.
+The Distributed Data module provides infrastructure to share data and a number of useful data types.

+Distributed Data is intended to solve the following challenges:

+* How can I accept writes even in the face of cluster partitions?
+* How can I share data while at the same time ensuring low-latency local read and write access?

 ### Streams

 Actors are a fundamental model for concurrency, but there are common patterns where their use requires the user